-Sly and Robbie’s Robbie Shakespeare has died, according to reports
+Sly and Robbie bassist Robbie Shakespeare has died

 The pair worked on hundreds of songs together, from early reggae recordings with the likes of Peter Tosh and Bunny Wailer through to later collaborations with pop and rock artists including Mick Jagger, Bob Dylan and Grace Jones.

-According to The Gleaner, Shakespeare had been living in Florida and died there following complications during kidney surgery on 8 December 2021.
+According to The Jamaica Gleaner, Shakespeare had been living in Florida and died there following complications during kidney surgery on 8 December 2021.

 Shakespeare was born in Kingston, Jamaica on 27 September 1953.
 He started his career as a session musician before teaming up with Dunbar in the mid-Seventies to become Jamaica’s most prolific and sought-after rhythm section.